Out with the Bath Water

 Because she'd just gotten off her period.

-The thing that afforded her the luxury to clean herself when others would not have that level of a sanitation or comfort was the very thing that put her in the line of sight to be seen and taken by a king.
+The thing that afforded her the luxury to clean herself when others would not have that level of a sanitation or comfort (remember, folks were bathing in rivers, streams, and lakes) - This was the very thing that put her in the line of sight to be seen and taken by a king.

-She was cleaning herself from a week of - y'all know - just to end up in what had to be one of the most humiliating acts a young woman could be in.
+She was cleaning herself from a week of - y'all know - just to end up in what had to have been one of the most humiliating acts a young woman could be in.
 Remember, we said the Bible is specific with purpose.
 There was no line about Bathsheba wanting to be seen.
 There was no mention of her parading around naked.
-No details establishing ill-intentions of her heart.
+Her family worked for the king, it's not like they needed the money.
+No details establishing any ill-intentions of her heart, at all.

-In comparison - Delilah was described as possessing a heart rooted in greed, treachery, and deceit (Judges 16).
+In comparison - let's reflect on the other "scandalous" women of the Bible from that video I was telling y'all about: Delilah was described as possessing a heart rooted in greed, treachery, and deceit (Judges 16).
 Jezebel was given much context about her character - worshiping false idols, trying to kill God's prophets (1st Kings 18-22).
 She even gets brought up in Revelations as someone who uses spirituality to decieve Believers.

 All that to say, Bathsheba was simply taking a bath.

-This leads me to ask you, "Have you even found yourslef in a dirty situation, when you were just trying to be clean?"
+This leads me to ask you, "Have you even found yourself in a dirty situation, when you were just trying to be clean?"

-I have more times than I wish I could recall.
-I'll spare you the details, but for anyone who can relate: I'm the was the kid who had an alcoholic father with a porn addiction.
+I have more times than I would like to remember.
+I'll spare you too many details, but for anyone who can relate: I'm the was the kid who had an alcoholic father with a porn addiction.
 Most of my childhood was robbed of having an actual childhood, strictly fom what my father would fall asleep to on the television in the living room.
-We can fast forward to adulthood.
-I'm sure some of us can relate to being in a marriage where we were the only ones holding up our side of the vows.
+We can fast forward my to adulthood.
+I'm sure unfortunately many of us can relate to being in a marriage where only one of us is holding up our side of the vows and promised fidelity.

-There's a spectrum of places in life where we can have and respect compliance, innocense, and other boundaries and still end up out of control of certain things.
+There's a spectrum of places in life where we can have all the respect for compliance, do our best to maintain our innocence, and maintain other boundaries and still end up in a situation out of control.

-He was King of Judah and then King of Israel.
-Not to mention, we already highlighted, he was the boss of both Bathsheba's father and her husband.
+He was King of Judah and the King of Israel - at the same time.
+Not to mention, we already highlighted, he was the boss of Bathsheba's grandfather, father and her husband.
 We can give consideration to the potential impact of her declining the invitation and the impact that would have on her family and their livelihoods.
-Had Bathsheba said "no" to King David's messenger, she still would have been dragged to the palace.
-Where she then most likely may have been killed for disobeying the king's order.
+Had Bathsheba said "no" to King David's messenger, she more than likely would have been dragged to the palace anyway.
+Where she then may have been held agains her will or could have been killed for disobeying the king's order.

-Sis was in a lose-lost situation.
+Sis was in a lose-lose situation.
 What do you say to the most powerful man in the country?

 I want to pause and apply some perspectives.